mugen609/bigbox-native-res-setup/GameMaze.md

      - **Reconnection reliability:** SDL2 has known Bluetooth reconnection bugs
      - **Unified hotkeys:** xinput binds the Home button to toggle RetroArch's menu, intercepting it before REWASD can process Home+button combos.
 This prevents harmonized hotkeys (e.g., Home+Start to quit) from working in RetroArch while they work in all other emulators. dinput treats Home as a regular button, enabling true hotkey consistency across your entire system.

+ - Core options:

-   - For each core, load a game, open the menu, and set:
+For each core, load a game, open the menu, and set:
      - Video → Scaling → Aspect Ratio: Core Provided (or Full for vertical games if stretched).
      - Save core overrides: Quick Menu → Overrides → Save Core Overrides.
      - However if a game is strectched with ratio Core Provided and needs Full to look fine, save it as Game Override instead of Core Overrride.